 - What is the cancellation policy for my registration fees?

-IAAPA will assess cancellation requests due to unforeseen circumstance on a case-by-case basis.
-Send requests to [email protected] or by post mail to:
+Refunds will only be processed on applicable registration fees, less a US$25 processing fee.
+IAAPA will assess additional requests due to unforeseen circumstances on a case-by-case basis.
+Send cancellation requests to [email protected] or by post mail to:

 - What is the hotel cancellation policy?